Things To Do

 Tips on cultural norms and respectful behavior

-Remove shoes when entering homes and traditional accommodations.
+Remove shoes when entering homes, certain traditional spaces, and some studios.

 Safety Guide